 Unfortunately, these LCDs do require quite a few digital pins, 6 to control the LCD and then perhaps another 3 to control the RGB backlight for a total of 9 pins.
 That's half of the pins available on a classic Arduino!

 So we developed the LCD shield that lets you control a 16x2 Character LCD, up to 3 backlight pins AND 5 keypad pins using only the I2C bus on the Arduino!
 For connecting to I2C bus we used the I/O expander MCP23017.
 For of/on backlight used pin D9.

-Also we for more interacrtive of interface, we added the Buzzer.
+Also we for more interactive of the interface, we added the Buzzer.
 Now except the output of text information, you can also output a sound signal.
-Buzzer conected to pin D3.
+Buzzer connected to pin D2.

-Shield using only I/O D3, D9, SDA, SCL.
+Shield using only I/O D2, D9, SDA, SCL.
 All other pins free.

 This shield is designed for 'classic' Arduinos such as the Uno, Duemilanove, Diecimilla, etc. and uses the I2C pins on Analog 4 and Analog 5.

-5 control buttons have height of 10mm, and have a height the same as the screen.
-This is convenient if you embed your project in box.
+5 control buttons have the height of 10mm and have height the same as the screen.
+This is convenient if you embed your project inbox.

-The kit also includes female pinheaders, for connecting external modules to the shield.
-We did't solder these pinheaders, it's convenient if you insert your project into the box.
+The kit also includes female pin-headers, for connecting external modules to the shield.
+We didn't solder these pinheaders, it's convenient if you insert your project into the box.

 For Arduino IDE, pls use lib: RGBLCDShield.